Addison Rae Easterling Shares A Series Of Comical Expressions In Latest Instagram Post

 Easterling, who is known for her viral dance videos on TikTok, smiled sweetly at the camera in the first of the four photos.
 She squinted her eyes, dimples visible on her cheeks as she cocked her head to the side.
-She wore her hair, which she recently had dyed dark brown, on the top of her head in a messy bun, a few loose strands sticking out on either side of her face.
+She wore her hair, which she recently dyed dark brown, on the top of her head in a messy bun.
+A few loose strands stuck out on either side of her face.
 She wore a white T-shirt and a pair of matching white earrings.

-The social media star appeared to be wearing some light makeup, including some light pink blush that enhanced her dewy skin, as well as a coat of mascara and light pink lipstick.
+The social media star appeared to be wearing light makeup, including light pink blush that enhanced her dewy skin, as well as a coat of mascara and light pink lipstick.

 In the second photo, Easterling went for a more playful look, her brown eyes open wide as she made a silly expression.
 In the third photo, she sucked in her cheeks and raised her eyebrows to create a comical expression.

-Easterling, who has secured her spot as one of the biggest social media personalities at the moment, boasts an incredible 20.4 million followers on Instagram as well as over 46 million on TikTok.
+Easterling, who has secured her spot as one of the biggest social media personalities at the moment, boasts an incredible 20.4 million followers on Instagram, as well as over 46 million on TikTok.
 She is no stranger to getting a lot of attention online.
-Her latest Instagram post racked in the likes, securing more than 3 million in only a few hours after it was shared to the platform.
+Her latest Instagram post raked in the likes, securing more than 3 million in only a few hours after it was shared to the platform.

-The social media star’s many followers and fans took to the comments section to attempt to get her attention and to compliment her on her beautiful features.
+The social media star’s followers and fans took to the comments section to attempt to get her attention and to compliment her on her beautiful features.

 “Wow literally hotter than I’ll ever be making the craziest faces,” wrote one person.